 Target #1: Reduce the percentage of retraining plans that are returned to the rehabilitation specialists by 20 percent per year until no plans need to be returned.

-Analysis of results and challenges: In FY2018, there were fewer plans submitted and more plans reviewed resulting in a corresponding increase in plans returned to rehabilitation specialists.
-Some retraining plans need to be returned to the rehabilitation specialists because the plans do not meet the requirements of the law.
-Nearly all plans submitted for review by the Reemployment Benefits Administrator (RBA) are suspended or denied because they do not meet statutory requirements; plans about which neither party has concerns are signed rather than submitted for review.
-Conversely, parties that do not sign plans typically have valid concerns that are borne out by RBA review.
-For high wage earners with a high remunerative wage it can be impossible to meet the requirements of the law that the plan meet the remunerative wage (60% of the wage prior to injury).
+Analysis of results and challenges: In FY 2019, there were more plans submitted, but fewer plans returned to rehabilitation specialists.
+This is primarily a function of the number of disputed plans that require Reemployment Benefits Administrator (RBA) review.
+Nearly all plans submitted for review by the RBA are suspended or denied because they do not meet statutory requirements; plans about which neither party has concerns are agreed to without RBA review.
+For high wage earners it can be impossible to meet the requirements of the law that the plan meet the remunerative wage (60% of the wage prior to injury).
 Even if there is theoretically a means (occupational goal) to meet the wage, statutory time (two years) and more so cost ($13,300) limitations can be the barrier.
-The mental and physical capacities of the injured worker can also provide barriers to developing a plan that meets the requirements of the law.
+Of course, the mental and physical capacities of the injured worker can also provide barriers to developing a plan that meets the requirements of the law.
 Rehabilitation specialists are left more and more with the option of submitting a plan they know would not pass RBA review, hoping the parties will agree to it anyway.

 Target #2: Review of all pending retraining plans will be performed quarterly.

-Analysis of results and challenges: Except for two quarters when the position was vacant in FY2017, the Administrator has reviewed all pending training plans on a quarterly basis for the past eight fiscal years.
+Analysis of results and challenges: Except for two quarters when the position was vacant in FY2017 and FY2019, the Reemployment Benefits Administrator has reviewed all pending training plans on a quarterly basis for the past eight fiscal years.
 During June of FY2019, the Administrator position was vacant, which resulted in 91% of all pending retraining plans being reviewed quarterly in FY2019.